Introduction

 Data Aggregators

-Data aggregators offer cleaned and standardized data that has been aggregated from many underlying sources.
-Typically, a technology platform or user interface overlay doesn’t exist, and the data is available to license as a one-time or continuous data feed.
+Data aggregators offer cleaned and standardized data that have been aggregated from many underlying sources.
+Typically, a technology platform or user interface overlay doesn’t exist, and the data are available to license as a one-time or continuous data feed.

-This data is analytics-ready.
+These data are analytics-ready.
 Companies working with a data aggregator need to have data analytics or business intelligence analysts who can manipulate the data into analysis, but they do not need to have sophisticated data engineering to clean and standardize the data.

 Data Originators